afanasev97/afanasev97/README.md

 ## About Me

 I'm a JavaScript developer passionate about building scalable and performant web applications.
-My primary focus lies in the backend using Node.js and the frontend with React.
+My primary focus lies in the backend using Node.js.
+I strive to continually improve my skills by staying abreast of the latest trends in technology to incorporate them into my work.

 ## 🔧 Technologies & Tools

-- 💻 Programming Languages: JavaScript (Node.js), HTML, CSS
+- 💻 Programming Languages: JavaScript, TypeScript, HTML, CSS
-- 🌐 Frameworks: Express.js (for backend), React (for frontend)
+- 🌐 Frameworks: Nest.js, Express.js, React
-- 🛠 Tools: Git, VS Code, npm, yarn
+- 🛠 Tools: Docker, Git, VS Code, npm, yarn, rollup
-- 🚀 Additional: MongoDB, RESTful API, Puppeteer
+- 🚀 Additional: MongoDB, PostgreSQL, RESTful API, Puppeteer

 ## 🌱 Currently Learning

-- React: Deep diving into components and state management
+- **Nest.js**: Exploring the ins and outs of this powerful framework for building efficient and scalable server-side applications in TypeScript.
-- SQL Databases, Webpack
+- **SQL Databases**: Diving deeper into the world of relational databases, learning about schema design, querying data, and optimizing performance.
-- Exploring other technologies to expand my stack
+- **Exploring other technologies**: Continuously seeking out new tools and technologies to enhance my development skills and broaden my expertise.

 ## 📫 How to Reach Me